kalebkidwell/NithingDrone-framework/README.md

 # NithingDrone

-NithingDrone is a modular autonomous decision architecture built around layered validation, deterministic routing, audit-first design, and independently testable components.
+NithingDrone is a modular autonomous decision framework built in JavaScript and TypeScript around layered validation, deterministic routing, audit-first engineering, and independently testable components.

-It is designed to evaluate opportunities through separate truth, judgment, memory, decision, economic, and execution layers so that action only occurs when evidence, feasibility, and authorization align.
+Rather than relying on a single execution process, the system separates truth collection, opportunity classification, historical context, decision authority, economic analysis, and execution into distinct layers.

 ---

-## What is NithingDrone?
+## Overview

-NithingDrone is not a simple bot or single-script automation tool.
+NithingDrone is designed around a simple engineering principle:

-It is a structured decision engine that separates:

-* Signal collection
-* Opportunity classification
-* Historical evidence
-* Decision authority
-* Economic evaluation
-* Execution permission
-* Audit and verification

-The system prioritizes correctness, traceability, and controlled execution over speed.

----

-## Core Philosophy

-> Signals are shared.
+> **Signals are shared.
 Decisions are centralized.
-Execution is exclusive.
+Execution is exclusive.**

-Each component has a specific responsibility.
-No single layer is allowed to collect data, judge validity, authorize action, and execute independently.
+Each subsystem performs a single responsibility and produces structured outputs that can be validated by the next layer, creating a deterministic and auditable decision pipeline.

+The project emphasizes correctness, traceability, and modular system design over opaque automation.

 ---